wntrblm/Big_Honking_Button/user_guide/docs/index.md

 1. [Sine example](https://github.com/wntrblm/Big_Honking_Button/blob/main/examples/sine.py): An advanced example that shows how to generate a custom waveform.
 1. [Noise example](https://github.com/wntrblm/Big_Honking_Button/blob/main/examples/noise.py): An advanced example that shows how to generate noise.

+If you're ready to go beyond the examples, check out the [code reference](#code-reference).

 ## Help!
 I changed some code and this thing isn't working!

 There's probably some sort of error in the program.
 Don't worry, you can get it figured out.